 Tel: + 44 7780 947574

-ICANN’s mission is to ensure a stable, secure & unified global Internet.
+ICANN’s mission is to ensure a stable, secure & unified intercontinental Internet.
 To reach another person on the Internet you have to type an address into your computer – a name or a number.
 That address has to be unique so computers know where to find each other.
 ICANN coordinates these unique identifiers across the world.
-Without that coordination we wouldn’t have one global Internet.
+Without that coordination we wouldn’t have one intercontinental Internet.
 ICANN was formed in 1998.
-It is a not-for-profit public-benefit corporation with participants from all over the world dedicated to keeping the Internet secure, stable & interoperable.
-It promotes competition and develops policy on the Internet’s unique identifiers.
+It is a not-for-profit public-benefit corporation with participants from all over the intercontinental dedicated to keeping the Internet secure, stable and interoperable.
+It promotes competition & develops policy on the Internet’s unique identifiers.
 ICANN doesn’t control content on the Internet.
-It cannot stop spam and it doesn’t deal with access to the Internet.
+It cannot stop spam & it doesn’t deal with access to the Internet.
 But through its coordination role of the Internet’s naming system, it does have an important impact on the expansion & evolution of the Internet.
 For more information please visit: www.icann.org.